The challenge of hidden gifts in multi-agent reinforcement learning: The Manitokan task for studying hidden gifts

 \section{The Manitokan task for studying hidden gifts}

-The Manitokan task is a cooperative MARL task in a grid world.
-The task has been designed to be more complex than matrix games, such as Iterative Prisoner's Dilemma \cite{axelrod1980effective, chammah1965prisoner}, but simple enough for mathematical analysis.
+The Manitokan task is a cooperative MARL task in a grid world\footnote{Although the agents act in a discrete gird world, each agent's policy is an unobservable part of this world and may be continuous} (see Fig.\ref{fig:manitohkan}).
+The task has been designed to be more complex than matrix games, such as Iterative Prisoner's Dilemma \citep{axelrod1980effective, chammah1965prisoner}, but capable for mathematical analysis of strategic behaviour and different from past cooperative environments (See \ref{related}).
 At the beginning of an episode each agent is assigned a locked door (Fig.\ref{fig:manitohkan}A) that they can only open if they hold a key.
 Agents can pick up the key if they move to the grid location where it is located (Fig.\ref{fig:manitohkan}B).
 Once an agent has opened their door it disappears and that agent receives a small individual reward immediately (Fig.\ref{fig:manitohkan}C).
 However, there is only one key for all agents to share and the agents can drop the key at any time if they hold it (Fig.\ref{fig:manitohkan}D).
 Once the key has been dropped the other agents can pick it up (Fig.\ref{fig:manitohkan}E) and use it to open their door as well (Fig.\ref{fig:manitohkan}F).
 If all doors are opened a larger collective reward is given to all agents, and at that point, the task terminates.
+The conditions for the rewards \cref{eq:reward_function} are not mutually exclusive.